Simplifying and Characterizing DAGs and Phylogenetic Networks via Least Common Ancestor Constraints: Introduction

+As argued above, non-LCA vertices may lack clear interpretation and could be considered less significant or redundant in an evolutionary context.
+Therefore, simplifying a DAG by ``removal'' of non-LCA vertices resulting in a DAG in which each vertex is a (unique) LCA of at least some leaves is a natural next step.
+We demonstrate that this transformation can be performed efficiently while preserving the structural integrity of the original DAG.
+The central questions considered here are as follows:

-\begin{enumerate} \item Is a given vertex a (unique) LCA of a specific, known subset $A \subseteq L(G)$? \item Is a given vertex a (unique) LCA of some unknown subset $A \subseteq L(G)$, possibly with a prescribed size $|A|$? \item Can one characterize and recognize DAGs $G$ in which every vertex is a (unique) LCA of some subset of $L(G)$? \item Is it possible to efficiently remove all vertices from a DAG $G$ that do not satisfy (1) or (2) and thus, to simplify $G$ to a DAG in which each vertex is a (unique) LCA of some subset of $L(G)$ while preserving as many structural features of $G$ as possible? \end{enumerate} We will address these problems from different perspectives.
-Numerous results have been established for Question~1 and 2 for the case $|A|=2$ \cite{KL:07,NU:94,GFP+05,MVX:22,CKL:07,GILPU:21,BENDER:05,Bender:01,KL:05,HT:84}, or when assuming that $A = \CC_G(v)$ for a given vertex $v$ \cite{Nakhleh:05}.
+\begin{enumerate} \item Is a given vertex a (unique) LCA of a specific, known subset $A \subseteq L(G)$? \item Is a given vertex a (unique) LCA of some unknown subset $A \subseteq L(G)$, possibly with a prescribed size $|A|$? \item Can one characterize and recognize DAGs $G$ in which every vertex is a (unique) LCA of some subset of $L(G)$? \item Is it possible to efficiently remove all vertices from a DAG $G$ that do not satisfy (1) or (2) and thus, to simplify $G$ to a DAG in which each vertex is a (unique) LCA of some subset of $L(G)$ while preserving as many structural features of $G$ as possible? \end{enumerate}

+We will address these problems from different perspectives.
+Numerous results have been established for Question~1 and 2 for the case $|A|=2$ \cite{KL:07,NU:94,GFP+05,MVX:22,CKL:07,GILPU:21,Bender:01,KL:05,HT:84}, or when assuming that $A = \CC_G(v)$ for a given vertex $v$ \cite{Nakhleh:05}.

 This paper is organized as follows.
 We start with introducing the basic definitions needed in Section~\ref{sec:basics}.
 In Section~\ref{sec:LCA-rel}, we define the notions of $\lca$-\rel and $\LCA$-\rel DAGs, as well as $k$-$\lca$ and $k$-\LCA\ vertices.
 In short, a vertex $v$ is a $k$-$\LCA$ (resp., $k$-$\lca$) in $G$ if there exists a subset $A\subseteq L(G)$ of size $|A|=k$ such that $v$ is a LCA (resp., unique LCA) of the vertices in $A$.
 As we will see, a vertex $v$ is a $k$-$\LCA$ vertex (resp., $k$-$\lca$ vertex) for some $k$ precisely if $v$ is a LCA (resp., unique LCA) of the vertices in $\CC_G(v)$ (cf.\ Corollary~\ref{cor:klca<=>v=lca(C(v))}).
 A DAG is $\LCA$-\rel (resp., $\lca$-\rel) if each of its vertices is a LCA (resp., unique LCA) for some subset $A$.
 We then show that the set of least common ancestors of a set $A \subseteq L(G)$ can be determined in linear time when $|A| \in O(1)$ is constant.
 Additionally, we demonstrate that recognizing $\lca$-\rel and $\LCA$-\rel DAGs can be done in polynomial time.